roemeren/gpx2network/README.md

 - Visualize matched bike segments and nodes on an interactive map.
 - Aggregated statistics on matched nodes, segments, and segment length.
 - Download processed results as a ZIP file.
-- Data version display (from `data/processed/DATA_VERSION.txt`) so you know exactly which dataset you’re using.
 - Optional display of the preloaded bike network.
 - Clustered nodes for cleaner visualization.